Yours If You Want It: Critical reception

 Billy Dukes of Taste of Country reviewed the song with favor, saying that "The production of 'Yours If You Want It' is as important as LeVox’s sterling vocals.
 Every instrument and backing vocal is razor sharp, yet there's no phony shine that often accompanies a heavily produced track.
 Visit Jay DeMarcus and Joe Don Rooney's simple and well-balanced backing vocals for an example."
 Matt Bjorke of Roughstock was also favorable, comparing the sound favorably to the band's earlier songs such as "Prayin' for Daylight" while noting the "modern and fresh" production.

+Other versions

+Rascal Flatts re-recorded the song with Jordan Davis on their 2025 album Life Is a Highway: Refueled Duets.

 Commercial performance

 The song has sold 88,000 copies in the United States as of June 2017.

 Charts

 For the week ending August 5, 2017, the song became the group's fourteenth and final number one single on Billboard Country Airplay.
 Following previous single "I Like the Sound of That," this marked the first time since 2009 (with "Here" and "Here Comes Goodbye") that the group achieved consecutive number one hits on the Country Airplay chart.